ghc/ghc/docs/users_guide/glasgow_exts.rst

 -  ``C`` is not ``Read``, ``Show``, ``Typeable``, or ``Data``.
 These classes should not "look through" the type or its constructor.
 You can still derive these classes for a newtype, but it happens in the usual way, not via this new mechanism.
+Confer with :ref:`default-deriving-strategy`.

 -  It is safe to coerce each of the methods of ``C``.
 That is, the missing last argument to ``C`` is not used at a nominal role in any